S0fft/Capsule-Notes/README.md

 # Capsule-Notes
 #### Notes-App — Note-Taking Asynchronous-Project on FastAPI

-An information platform that allows users to publish a variety of articles.
-The application is built using SSR architecture and also includes an API for managing articles.
+An anonymous note taking app that allows users to not only create and name notes, but also save them for later use.

 #### Stack:
  - Pyhton
  - FastAPI
- - Jinja2
  - SQLAlchemy
  - SQLite
  - Pytest
- - Pytest
+ - Jinja2
  - Redis | Celery | Flower

 Additional libraries are specified in the `requirements.txt` file.